Website Manager

 Game 10: South Hills, PA 5, Bay County, MI 6

-Bay County took a 2–0 lead in the top of the first on Melick’s RBI single and an error, but South Hills answered with three runs in the bottom half, capped by Dominic Opferman’s two-run homer.
+Bay County took a 2–0 lead in the top of the first on Melick’s RBI single and an error, but South Hills answered with three runs in the bottom half, capped by Drew Opferman’s two-run homer.
 The teams traded runs in the second and third innings before Melick tied the game with a solo home run in the sixth.
 The North Zone champions pushed across the decisive run in the seventh on Melick’s RBI double.

 Melick finished 3-for-3 with a double, home run, two RBIs, and two runs scored.
 Kuhn earned the win with 6.1 innings of relief, allowing just two earned runs on four hits while striking out four.
 Opferman powered South Hills’ offense with two home runs and four RBIs.